skridlevsky/openchaos/RULES.md

 # RULES.md

 This file cannot be modified or deleted.
-PRs attempting to do so will fail CI.
+PRs attempting to do so will fail CI?

 ## Merge Rules